-- If you connect to someone from a different culture, you can.
+- You can connect to someone from a different culture.

 - Online dating sites and apps let you filter by specific criteria.

-- If you have certain values, beliefs, and interests, you can identify if your special someone shares them early on.
+- If you have certain values, beliefs, and interests, you can identify if your special someone shares them.